Sun, snow, or rain, the walk still happens. Your dog needs it every day.

 How to Clean Dog Paws After a Walk

-Even if you take all the precautions, dirt and ice balls will find their way to your dog’s paws.
+Take every precaution you like, and some dirt and a few ice balls will still find their way onto those paws.

 Doormat

-Placing a doormat should be your house’s first line of defense against dirty paws.
-Consider teaching your dog to wipe paws on the doormat on command.
+A doormat is your first line of defense.
+It is worth teaching your dog to wipe paws on it on cue.

 Minor Cleaning

-For lighter dirty paws, you can use a spray bottle to lightly dampen the paws with water, then dry thoroughly with a paper towel or washcloth.
+For lightly dirty paws, mist them with a spray bottle, then dry them well with a paper towel or washcloth.

 Major Cleaning

-For smaller breeds, wash their paws in the sink or leave a water tray near the door.
-Larger or hairier breeds are easier to clean in a bathtub.
-Apply some dog shampoo to the paws and rinse with lukewarm water.
+Small dogs are easy in the sink, or you can leave a shallow water tray by the door.
+Bigger or hairier dogs are simpler in the bathtub.
+Work in a little dog shampoo and rinse with lukewarm water.

 Getting Rid of Ice Balls

-- First, soak your dog’s paws in a bowl of warm water.
-Make sure the water isn’t too hot.
+- Soak the paws in a bowl of warm water.
+Warm, not hot.

-- If some of the ice still remains, you can use a warm towel or a hairdryer.
+- If some ice hangs on, a warm towel or a hairdryer on low will loosen it.

 Clean Nails and Toes

-While you clean your dog’s paws, gently separate each of the dog’s claws and clean thoroughly between them, then push lightly on the pad to make the nails stick out.
-Clean under the nails with a pet wipe.
+Gently spread each toe and clean between them, then press lightly on the pad to pop the nails out and wipe underneath with a pet wipe.

 Dry and Moisturize

-With a dry towel, gently squeeze each paw to get most of the water out.
-Make sure the pad area is dry.
+Take a dry towel and gently squeeze each paw to push out the water.
+Make sure the pads themselves are dry.

-Once the paws are dry, it’s a good idea to moisturize them.
-You can use a ready-made paw wax or paw balm, or you can make your own.
-Look for natural ingredients such as shea butter, olive oil, coconut oil, and beeswax.
+Once they are dry, moisturize.
+Use a ready-made paw wax or balm, or make your own from natural ingredients like shea butter, olive oil, coconut oil, and beeswax.

 Check for Cuts or Blisters

-If a cut appears infected, take your dog to the vet as soon as possible.
+If a cut looks infected, get to the vet right away.

-For minor wounds, wash the area with warm water, then clean with a mild antiseptic.
-After drying off, use an antibacterial lotion or spray that’s safe for pets.
+For minor wounds, wash with warm water, clean with a mild antiseptic, dry, then dab on an antibacterial lotion or spray made for pets.

-If your dog cut their paw on sharp ice, don’t panic!
-Apply steady pressure to stop the bleeding, then clean with warm water and a diluted antiseptic.
-Deep cuts require medical attention and may need stitches.
+Cut a paw on sharp ice?
+Do not panic.
+Press steadily to stop the bleeding, then clean with warm water and a diluted antiseptic.
+A deep cut needs medical care and may need stitches.

 Final Thoughts